jmi0920/ist261/README.md

     applies to these fields, except once the user has submitted their values, a new object is created and then the user is directed to the end of the array where their new object exists.

+====  Module 06:  Implementing the List-Detail Pattern ====

+    This assignment called for a creation of a table list view for a model.
+For this I chose the Phone model.
+When the application is first run, a populated table will be presented to the user with a few Phone objects.
+    The user can then click on a specific object and 'Show Details' to view the phone specifically.
+From this page they are presented with "Edit" and "Delete" buttons.
+The edit button will allow the user to modify the details of the specific object through JDialogOptions.
+The delete button will allow the user to remove the specific object and is then redirected to another object.

+    The user also has the a "New Phone" button that they can click on.
+This button will let the user add new a new Phone based on JDialogOptions and is then redirected to that new phone in the DetailsView.